-Section 2: Quorum - The quorum shall be eleven (11) members of the Board. [quorum is the minimum number of members of an assembly or society that must be present at any of its meetings to make the proceedings of that meeting valid] No floating quorums are allowed. [i.e., reducing the number of members required for a quorum if there are fewer than twenty-one (21) Board members at any time.]
+Section 2: Quorum (Current bylaws) - The quorum shall be eleven (11) members of the Board. [quorum is the minimum number of members of an assembly or society that must be present at any of its meetings to make the proceedings of that meeting valid.